jodyhuntatx/conjur-oss-cloud/README.md

 user setup.
 There is a conjur_client container that has the full Conjur CLI installed.
 If coss-cli.sh doesn't get the job done, you can exec into that container and run admin commands there.

-The k8s-jwt-setup directory has scripts to initialize an authn-jwt endpoint and creates a k8s host identity.
-It can be used as an example of how to setup JWT authentication.